-Gonococcal arthritis is a type of bacterial arthritis that results from the bacteremic spread of Neisseria gonorrhoeae, a sexually transmitted pathogen.
+Gonococcal arthritis is a bacterial arthritis that results from the bacteremic spread of Neisseria gonorrhoeae, a sexually transmitted pathogen.
 It is a clinical manifestation of disseminated gonococcal infection.
-It consists of two major clinical forms: localized septic arthritis and arthritis-dermatitis syndrome.
+It comprises two major clinical forms: localized septic arthritis and arthritis-dermatitis syndrome.

 Neisseria gonorrhoeae, a gram-negative diplococcus, is the etiologic pathogen in gonococcal arthritis.
 It is usually transmitted sexually and is an important cause of bacterial arthritis in sexually active adolescents.
 However, it may also be acquired perinatally during childbirth and may cause gonococcal infection in newborns.